 Ashwin Sheth Group invests Rs 200 cr for commercial project in Thane

-Realty player Ashwin Sheth Group has invested around Rs 200 crore to set up a commercial project under the brand 'Cnergy' in neighbouring Thane.
-The Mumbai-based company will develop over 2 million sq ft of commercial space and expects revenue of nearly Rs 400 crore from the project on being sold out completely.
+City-based realty player Ashwin Sheth Group has invested around Rs 200 crore to set up a commercial project under the brand 'Cnergy' in neighboring Thane.
+The company will be developing over 2 lakh sq ft of commercial space and is expecting nearly Rs 400 crore of revenues from the project once completely sold out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)